maggiewiseman/socialnetwork/notes/projectsNotes.md

 ## Online Users:

 Here's what is happening.
 I have set up the client to connect by make a function called Socket in a random file.
 The Socket function is in my main app container and is able to pass the dispatch event that the app has (since it is a connected component) On the server I have also set up SocketIO in my server file where I basically get an io object.
 Then on my sever I have an on connection event.  and it emits a welcome event.

 The client connects as soon as the user logs in because it is set to do this in the render function of the main app container.
 So then when I go to a particular route: onlineUsers
-* The route for this future is going to be similar to friends
+* The route for this feature is going to be similar to friends
 * The component displays the users
 * get online user from the store and displays them
 * socket.io for events of users coming and going and updating state accordingly